The Lost Boys (franchise): TV pilots

 In February, Catherine Hardwicke was hired to direct the pilot episode and two of the three lead roles had been cast with Tyler Posey as Michael Emerson, one of the brothers, and Kiele Sanchez as their mother, Lucy Emerson.
 Medalion Rahimi and Dakota Shapiro were additionally announced in main roles as Stella and David, respectively.
 Posey, Sanchez, and Shapiro took on roles that were previously played by Jason Patric, Dianne Wiest, and Kiefer Sutherland in the original film, while Rahimi's Stella is a version of the Star character played by Jami Gertz.
 Casting continued with Sarah Hay, Cheyenne Haynes, and Haley Tju added as series regulars.
 Hay was cast as Mollie, a vampire turned by David who has become his rival for leadership of the vampire gang.
 Meanwhile, Haynes and Tju were tapped to portray the Frog Sisters, Liza and Cassie, respectively.
 The characters are a gender-flipped version of the Frog Brothers, Edgar and Alan Frog, played by Corey Feldman and Jamison Newlander, respectively, in the original film.
 In March, Rio Mangini joined the main cast as Sam Emerson, one of the lead brothers, alongside Del Zamora as Frank Garcia, Lucy's father.

 After The CW passed on the pilot in May, once again deciding to retool the project though this time off-cycle, Warner Bros.
 Television released the entire cast of the pilot the following month with the exception of Rahimi and Shapiro, whose options were extended.
 The duo were set to co-star in the new, reworked pilot, which was scheduled to film by the end of 2019.
 The second pilot began filming but was affected by the 2019 COVID-19 pandemic.
-Despite this the pilot was pretty much finished, but was also not accepted in 15 May 2020.
+Despite this the pilot was pretty much finished, but was also not accepted on 15 May 2020.
 Nonetheless, CW continued to emphasize the project as a passion project.
 In January 2021, the latest pilot was stated to still be in consideration, but in September, it was officially confirmed that The CW would not move forward with the project.

 Stage

-A prequel musical began development in 2017.
-Composer Gerard McMahon stated that the musical was almost done and was originally scheduled to premiere in 2022.
+A musical adaption began development in 2017.
+In 2020 composer Gerard McMahon stated that the musical was almost done, and was scheduled to premiere in 2022.
+The musical had its official opening on April 26, 2026, after preview performances from March 27, 2026, at the Palace Theatre.
+Broadway veteran Caissie Levy was originally cast as matriarch Lucy Emerson, but realized she could not commit to the rigorous schedule and the Ragtime extension.
+She stepped away from the role to focus on her family.
+Former Wicked and Hell's Kitchen star Shoshana Bean was then announced as her replacement prior to previews, and continues in the role now that the show has opened.